- Introduction

 Destination Considerations

-- You must disable any foreign keys defined in the target tables.
-Foreign keys do not allow data to be loaded until the reference table has a corresponding key defined.
+You must disable any foreign keys defined in the target tables.
+These keys do not allow data to be loaded until the reference table has a corresponding key defined.

 Revision History